mhsnook/sunlo-tanstack/README.md

 - populate the environment variables in .env with the outputs from `supabase start`
 - `pnpm dev`

+Access the in the browser at `127.0.0.1:5173`.
+(The Vite server should respond to any requests on port 5173, but not `localhost`.)

 ### Mobile Apps with Tauri

     - install Tauri [pre-requisites](https://v2.tauri.app/start/prerequisites/)